 Rates of female participation in politics are generally low.
 To encourage female candidates, laws require parties to offer gender-balanced candidate lists and mandate monetary fines for parties failing to comply.
 Nevertheless, parties regularly ignore this requirement with no fines imposed.
-As of early 2024, women occupy 34% of seats in the Sabor (parliament), significantly on par with the EU average (33%) and the US rate (29%).
-At the local level, women hold 9% of mayoral positions and 27% of local assembly seats.
-Several women have held prominent national roles such as former President Kolinda Grabar-Kitarović and former Prime Minister Jadranka Kosor.
+As of January 2025, women occupied 33% of seats in the Sabor (parliament), on par with the EU average (33%) and the US rate (29%).
+At the 30% of local assembly seats.
+Several women have held prominent national roles such as former President Kolinda Grabar-Kitarović and former Prime Minister Jadranka Kosor